The Champions

 1968 - United Kingdom

-The ITC stable turned its hand to international espionage with a subtly super-powered slant with Monty Berman and Dennis Spooner's action-adventure series The Champions
+The ITC stable turned its hand to international espionage with a subtly super-powered slant with Monty Berman and Dennis Spooner's action-adventure series The Champions.

-The series simple yet effective premise involves secret agents Craig Stirling, Richard Barrett, and Sharron Macready, who suffer a near-fatal plane crash in the Himalayas whilst returning from a mission.
-Rescued by a mysterious Tibetan monk and endowed with special powers, the trio are then returned home where they put these abilities to work for their Geneva based organisation, Nemesis.
-These powers include super strength, telepathy, ESP and a heightening of their natural senses.
-Their boss at Nemesis, Tremayne, is unaware of their new powers as he assigns them to a host of impossible missions.
-In spite of their new powers, the agents -the 'Champions of Law, Order and Justice'- are by no means invincible, needing to work very much as a team.
+The series simple yet effective premise involves secret agents Craig Stirling, Richard Barrett, and Sharon Macready, who suffer a near-fatal plane crash in the Himalayas whilst returning from a spying mission in China.
+Rescued by mysterious robed figures from a lost or forgotten civilisation who have the ability to endow the survivors with special powers, the trio are saved and returned home where they put these abilities to work for their Geneva based organisation, Nemesis.

 Read Next...